 The Handshake symbolizes the intensity and represents the ultimate sportsmanship.
-In hockey terms, there is a mutual respect for the players and coaches on the other side.
-In general, Player and Coaches will shake hand to say, “Hey, great job.
+In hockey terms, there is mutual respect for the players and coaches on the other side.
+In general, Player and Coaches will shake hands to say, “Hey, great job.
 We’ve pushed each other to the limit.”
 Everyone will put their egos aside and know that they are out there trying to win.

 You cannot imagine the emotion, grit, sweat, and tears poured into these young players play with each game, playoff and/or championship.
 Families and fans see all these emotions, but to experience it is something you just cannot explain.
 That is why at the end of the game it makes THE HANDSHAKE so special.
 Again, it is the respect for the hard work everyone had put in, in this case on the ice and the passion for the game.

 The message here is to remind your son, daughter and team that every time they put on their hockey equipment, it comes with respect and honour.
 When coaching or being a parent in the stands cheering on your team you must always remember… It is just a game and everyone is there to have fun.
 This displays good sportsmanship and respect.